 She started working in Changi General Hospital (CGH) and quickly gained clinical experience in seeing patients with diabetes, high cholesterol, gout, kidney disease, the elderly and weight management.
 After working for 5+ years in an acute hospital, Patsy moved on to corporate world to work for Nestlé, one of the largest food manufacturers in the world.
 She worked with various departments in Nestle to help attain the Healthier Choice Symbol (HCS) for their products and also trained all staff in health and nutrition.
 Subsequently, she returned to the clinical field of nutrition but this time it was to conduct research in preemies (pre-term babies).
 It was upon conclusion of the research study that Patsy decided to stay at home, due to the growing needs of her 3 kids (including a pair of twins).

-As a dietitian, Patsy believes being fit and healthy is a holistic experience, hence nutrition, physical activity and emotional well-being has to go hand in hand.
+As a dietitian, Patsy believes being fit and healthy is a holistic experience; hence nutrition, physical activity, and emotional well-being have to go hand in hand.
 To this end, Patsy completed a FISAF (Federation of International Sports, Aerobics and Fitness) course to be a Personal Trainer.
-This would better equip her to give exercise prescription in addition to dietary advice.
+This would better equip her to give exercise prescriptions in addition to dietary advice.
 She especially loves helping parents get back their fitness and back to healthy body weight.
 Patsy works amongst Rehab & Beyond's team of therapists to help others achieve their weight loss/maintenance goals through practical nutrition and exercise prescriptions.

 Core Collective is building centres of excellence where the top fitness and wellness professionals collaborate to deliver the best service and results for you, all under one roof.
 Our curated community of partners are united by the shared values that we live each day, which are centred around delivering the best customer experience for you.